Meningococcal immunisation service

-People under 20 years old, refugees and other humanitarian entrants of any age can be caught up using meningococcal C vaccine for free under the NIP if they did not receive the vaccine in childhood.
+People who have not yet reached year 10 can be caught up using meningococcal C vaccine for free under the NIP if they did not receive the vaccine in childhood.
 This is called catch-up vaccination.

 Where can you get a meningococcal immunisation?

 Meningococcal immunisations are available in each Australian state and territory.

-See Where can I get immunised? for information.
+See Where can I get immunised? for more information.

 You can get meningococcal vaccines on their own or as a combination vaccine.
 Different vaccines protect against different types of meningococcal disease.
 They are all given as a needle.